sanaa-almoghraby/reading-notes/README.md

    You can make an unordered list by preceding one or more lines of text with - or *.

 # Table #
+# Code 102 - Intro to Software Development #

 **Hi, I am Sanaa, a student in the Skills Development Program**

 | class | link     |